These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 Islam entered into West Africa via Fulani and other traders.
 It then spread into the Wolof communities.

 The Senegalese Sufi Muslim brotherhoods, appearing in Wolof communities in the 19th century, grew tremendously in the 20th.
 Their leaders, or marabouts, exercise a huge cultural and political influence amongst most Muslim communities, most notably the leader of the Mouride brotherhood, Serigne Mouhamadou Lamine Bara Mbacke.
-The largest religious festival in Wolof culture is Tabaski {Tobaski }(Islamic Eid ul Adha).
+The largest religious festival in Wolof culture is Tabaski {Tobaski }(Muslim Eid ul Adha).

 CULTURE